MrColorado35/pol_speak/README.md

 Another interesting test was to send it to few of my English friends and ask them for their opinion.
 Only three of them really had a look into the app, what makes me think that it could be a great failure, as English people generally don't like to learn languages.

+The last tests after security breach at 27 of June, tought me how to use .gitignore file, and that I've got to set up MONGO_URI as a config variable in Heroku itself, if I don't want it to be visible on my GitHub repository.
+Otherwise the app doesn't work, which was the issue I fixed with a little help of Code Institute tutor, which I am really grateful for.

 ## Edit at 27/06/2020

 Today, after sending a link to a friend of mine, I found out that someone who had an access to my app has erased a whole database.
 It means, that someone spent 20 minutes oh their Saturday, just deleting all 50ish records one after another.